About the OGQ

 Order and translation inquiries

 The OGQ manual contains 36 pages including the assessment forms and a linking to the ICF terms and codes.
-The manual is only for sale as an Ebook (pdf document) for personal use only (no further distribution).
+The manual is only for sale as an eBook (PDF file) for personal use only (no further distribution).
 The price is 400 Swedish kronor (SEK) including VAT.

 Order the manual

 Contact Tina Sandulf with complete invoice address.
 When ordering outside the Nordic countries a proforma invoice should be paid aforehead.